-Ankylosing spondylitis is a potentially debilitating condition mainly characterized by inflammation of the spinal and pelvic joints as well as some other joints throughout the body.
-It is a form of spondyloarthritis, and it has a very strong genetic connection that suggests it is largely hereditary.
-In its most advanced and rarest phase, ankylosing spondylitis can cause joint capsules and ligaments to fuse with the bone, and eventually the fusing of the bones themselves due to bony overgrowth – a process called ankylosis.
-This can result in an additional condition caused kyphosis, or the forward curvature of the spine.
+Ankylosing spondylitis is a potentially debilitating condition, mainly characterized by inflammation of the spinal and pelvic joints as well as some other joints throughout the body.
+It is a form of spondyloarthritis, with evidence pointing to a genetic connection.
+In its most advanced and rarest phase, ankylosing spondylitis can cause joint capsules and ligaments to fuse with the bone.
+Eventually the bones themselves can fuse due to bony overgrowth, a process called ankylosis.

-Stiffness and pain in the sacroiliac joints – the union of the ilia (hip bones) and the sacral spine – are a universal symptom among patients with ankylosing spondylitis.
+Stiffness and pain in the sacroiliac joints, where the base of the spine joins the pelvis, are telltale symptoms among patients with ankylosing spondylitis.
 Back pain and tenderness may last several months and then disappear, only to reemerge later.
-“Flare-ups” may be very severe or non-existent.
-In mild to moderate cases, non-steroidal anti-inflammatory drugs (NSAIDs) are normally effective in reducing pain and swelling; other medications such as Methotrexate or Sulfasalazine (known as disease modifying anti-rheumatic drugs, or DMARDs), are believed to be even more effective.
+Flare-ups may be very severe or non-existent.
+In mild to moderate cases, nonsteroidal anti-inflammatory drugs (NSAIDs) are normally effective in reducing pain and swelling.
+Other medications such as Methotrexate or Sulfasalazine, known as disease-modifying anti-rheumatic drugs, or DMARDs, are believed to be even more effective.

-Ankylosing spondylitis is a chronic condition with no cure.
-Thus, the only treatments available are aimed at managing the symptoms: pain relief, physical therapy, and regular visits to a rheumatologist can help to mitigate the pain, monitor the progress of the disease, and lower the chances of further complications and ankylosis.
-In severe cases, surgery may be necessary to correct deformities, such as severe spine curvatures, but there is always a chance of recurring ankylosis.
+Ankylosing spondylitis is a chronic condition with no known cure.
+Available treatments are aimed at managing the symptoms of pain relief, physical therapy and regular visits to a rheumatologist can help to mitigate the pain, monitor the progress of the disease and lower the chances of further complications and ankylosis.
+In severe cases, surgery may be necessary to correct deformities, such as severe spine curvatures and there is always a chance of recurring ankylosis.